-One area of research interest is the investigation of peer relations processes that could affect social-emotional adjustment and health among children and adolescents.
-My published empirical research to date has examined friendships and peer group experiences in relation to anxiety and depression symptoms, correlates of friendship jealousy and possessiveness, emotional experiences related to bullying, and evaluation of school-based anti-bullying interventions.
+Dr. Biggs' published empirical research has examined friendships and peer group experiences in relation to anxiety and depression symptoms, emotional experiences related to bullying, social support related to adolescents' healthy eating and physical activity, and the development and evaluation of psychosocial interventions.

-Another set of interests lies in the evaluation of interventions for children and adolescents.
-As part of treatment evaluation, I am interested in issues of treatment fidelity and have published several articles on these issues.
+- Treatment development and evaluation.
+Another set of interests lies in the development and evaluation of interventions for children and adolescents.
+Dr. Biggs has worked with research teams focused on the treatment of childhood anxiety disorders, pediatric obesity intervention and prevention, and bullying prevention.
+As part of treatment evaluation, Dr. Biggs is interested in issues of social support and treatment fidelity and has published several articles on these issues.

 - Other research interests include understanding psychopathology in cultural context and psychometric properties of psychological rating scales.

 As social creatures, human behavior and well-being is influenced by others.
 By contributing to the science on social influences on emotional and physical well-being during childhood and adolescence, Dr. Biggs aims to highlight means for expanding or enhancing interventions for childhood emotional problems (for example, anxiety disorders) and health promotion (for example, obesity prevention).